datalad-handbook/book/docs/glossary.rst

    high-throughput computing
    HTC
       A computing environment build from a bond of computers and tuned to deliver large amounts of computational power to allow parallel processing of independent computational jobs.
-For more information, see `this Wikipedia entry <https://en.wikipedia.org/wiki/High-throughput_computing>`_.
+For more information, see `Wikipedia <https://en.wikipedia.org/wiki/High-throughput_computing>`_.

    http
       .. index:: protocol; http